UHDanke/gd_docs/bugs/bugs.md

 Move (Target Mode) options X and Y Only are ignored when using dynamic movement.

+## \[2.207\] Player Reversed event only works on pads and orbs

+The Player Reversed event only works when activating a pad or orb with the Reverse option.

 # Keyframes

 ## \[2.207\] Keyframe movement is bugged if using a Parent ID in Animate Keyframe.